 If you are hopeing that there is some magic bullet for power consumption, some setting you can change that will cut power use in half, forget it.
 The Pi doesn't have much in the way of energy saving features.

 It is not that the hardware lacks energy saving support.
-The BCM2837 and BCM2837B0 processors, used in the Pi 3 model B and B+ respectively, do have some very capable power management capbilities allowing for selective shutdown of processor sections when not in use and even entire cores.
+The BCM2837 and BCM2837B0 processors, used in the Pi 3 model B and B+ respectively, do have some very capable power management capabilities allowing for selective shutdown of processor sections when not in use and even entire cores.
 It's just that none of that is available if you're running linux on it, as almost everyone is.
 It's too specialised, too propritary - unless someone with an extensive knowledge of both the processor and the linux kernel is able to tackle the problem, it's not going to help you.
 Going from a 4-core to a 1-core configuration without a reboot is not something the kernel can handle.
 This is further complicated by the Pi's unusual use of the GPU to carry out system management functions, so it cannot be powered down.

 1. Look outside the pi, and to your power supply.

 Before even considering the power savings of the pi itsself, look to what is powering it.
 The efficiency of your power supply circuit matters just as much as anything you might achieve in software, if not more.
 In most power-critical applications you will be running your Pi off of batteries, utilising either a buck or a boost converter circuit depending upon supply voltage.
 The efficiency of these circuits varies widely - while 85% is typical, a syncronous converter running at optimal load is capable of achieving an efficiency upwards of 95%.
 Conversely, a poorly-designed, low-cost converter operating far from optimal conditions may achieve an efficiency as low as 50%.